duythinht/option/README.md

 # Proof of Concept generic Option type in go

-`disclaimer`: this is just a PoC, don't use it on production, I does not recommend to use none idomatic package.
+`disclaimer`: this is just a PoC, don't use it on production, I do not recommend to use none idomatic package.

 ### How to